daveygit2050/gs-infrastructure/README.md

 1. Insert the micro SD card into the Pi and boot it up.
 1. Determine the address that has been assigned to the Pi (e.g. by using nmap).
 1. Connect to the Pi with SSH as the `ubuntu` user (default password `ubuntu`).
 1. Set a reasonably secure temporary password and reconnect.
-If it asks to change it again, try again in a few minutes.
+If it asks to change it again, try again in a few minutes or reboot the Pi.
 1. Become root with `sudo su -`.
 1. Modify `/etc/netplan/50-cloud-init.yaml`, adding static IP address config (example below) to the bottom of the file.
 1. Run `netplan apply` to update the network configuration.
 This will disconnect the SSH session.